Improving Zero-Shot Translation by Disentangling Positional Information: Discussions and Analyses

-To see beyond BLEU scores, we first analyze how much position- and language-specific information is retained in the model hidden representations, and then study under what circumstances zero-shot translation tends to outperform pivoting.
+To see beyond BLEU scores, we first analyze how much position- and language-specific information is retained in the encoder hidden representations before and after applying our approaches.
+We then study circumstances where zero-shot translation tends to outperform its pivoting-based counterpart.
+Lastly, we discuss the robustness of our approach to the impact of different implementation choices.